Amgen: Sponsorships

 In December 2023, Amgen became the title sponsor of the Irish Open in golf, renaming it the Amgen Irish Open.

 Philanthropy

 In October 2017, the Amgen Foundation pledged $3 million to Khan Academy to support the development of free online biology lessons.
 In July 2020, Amgen granted an additional $3 million Khan Academy to support educational equity and science learning.

 In January 2020, the Amgen Foundation and Harvard University debuted LabXchange, a free online science education platform.
 Amgen and the Amgen Foundation announced a commitment of up to $12.5 million to support COVID-19 relief efforts in March.

 In November 2021, Amgen awarded a $2 million grant to the CDC Foundation to launch the latter's EmPOWERED Health Program, promoting patient engagement in decision making for cancer treatments.

-Politics

-The company spends approximately $10 million per year on lobbying in the United States.
-Political contributions have mostly been to individuals and organizations associated with the Democratic Party.

 Products

 Amgen's approved drugs or therapeutic biologicals include: